-(Last Updated on : 24/05/2013)
+(Last Updated on : 28/06/2017)

 to political supremacy in India and can be divided into two broad movements.
 One of these exemplifies an attempt to preserve past traditions with almost superstitious persistence.
 These traditions, though often emptied of meaning, retained at least the trappings of outer form which, in more propitious times, were again to quicken with life.

-The old and the new, the foreign and the indigenous, had gradually to come to terms with each other; and this process, in which the individual qualities of each were enhanced and brought to a new fulfillment, resulted in some of medieval Indian miniature painting
+The old and the new, the foreign and the indigenous, had gradually come to terms with each other; and this process, in which the individual qualities of each were enhanced and brought to a new fulfilment, resulted in some of medieval Indian miniature painting

 The style of the medieval Indian miniature painting was emphatically linear, the forms flat, with sharp angular contours, the faces generally in profile but with both eyes shown, one of them protruding into empty space.
 The colours are few, red, green, blue, yellow, and black predominating, a monochrome patch of red often constituting the background.

 The most persistent feature of the medieval Indian miniature paintings are very brilliantly represented and preserved at Ajanta

-The first half of the sixteenth century, as far as the medieval Indian miniature painting is concerned, was a time of fervent activity.
+The first half of the 16h century, as far as the medieval Indian miniature painting is concerned, was a time of fervent activity.
 At this time Indo-Persian styles are found to exist, patronised presumably by Muslim courtly circles.
 In the history of India

 drawn from all parts of the Indian Empire grew up at the imperial court.
 With the development of medieval Indian miniature painting under the patronage of Mughal emperors

-period.
+The medieval Indian miniature painting of Jahangirs reign (A.D.
+1605-1627) departs markedly from the style of the Akbar period.
 The great darbar pictures, thronged with courtiers and retainers, are essentially an agglomeration of a large number of portraits.
 The compositions of these paintings are also much more restrained, being calm and formal.
 The colours are subdued and harmonious, as is the movement, and the exquisitely detailed brushwork is a wonder to behold.
 A large number of studies of birds

 During the reign of Aurangzeb

-miniature painting are the same as other Rajasthani schools.
+The themes of Bikaner miniature painting are the same as other Rajasthani schools.
 The delicacy of line and colour are strong Mughal features which first become evident in painting of the mid-seventeenth century executed by artists imported from Delhi

-, and these features are retained to some extent even when the school begins to conform more closely to the neighbouring schools of Rajasthan
+, and these features are retained to some extent even when the school begins to conform more closely to the neighbouring schools of Rajasthan.

 .
 This style was more poetic in mood, though similar in technique to the Mughal School.
-The various kingdoms of the Deccan plateau evolved idioms with their own distinctive flavour from the middle of the sixteenth to the nineteenth century.
+The various kingdoms of the Deccan plateau evolved idioms with their own distinctive flavour from the middle of the 16th to the 19th century.
 Of these, the Bijapur

 (1580-1627) was marked by a most poetic quality.
 Important work was also done in the powerful sultanates of Golconda